NYU-neuroPIL/nyu-neuropil.github.io/README.md

              project](https://stackoverflow.com/questions/31869154/you-do-not-have-sufficient-permissions-to-view-this-page)
              in the Google APIs thing (and switching the permissions on the Sheet so that anyone with the link can access)
-   - [ ] style more like example, adding text, links, etc
+   - [X] get text centered
+   - [X] make link go to paper or preprint
-   - [ ] probably allow multiple links?
+   - [ ] redo format to use cards, add icons for different links
-   - [ ] add correct tags
+   - [ ] longer-term goal: click on card and get a mini-blog post
-   - [ ] make tagging functionality better
+   - [ ] tagging:
-     - [ ] multi-select
+      - [ ] add extra tags (labs, techniques)
-     - [ ] separate tag containers for lab, technique, topic
+      - [ ] allow multi-select (both within and across?)
-   - [ ] add scrolling
+   - [ ] put limit on number that are displayed or scroll or something
-   - [ ] will we need to sort by timestamp or will it work automatically?

 4. [X] Make contact form live -- Jenn
-2. [ ] Embed Twitter feed -- waiting for twitter account
+2. [X] Embed Twitter feed -- waiting for twitter account
-3. [ ] Fill in information
+3. [X] Fill in information
    - Executive council: coming soon
    - FAQ: Katie, Chloe, etc
    - resources -- Ionatan
 4. [X] Change color palette -- Jenn
 5. [ ] Get photo for background -- Ionatan. should be ~1580 by 860
        pixels, probably no text
+6. [ ] put mini logo on top banner
-6. [ ] get logo -- Katie
+6. [X] get logo -- Katie
+7. [ ] photo carousel with social photos from Google Drive (replace the charter picture)
+8. [ ] add committee info
 8. [X] remove map at bottom
 9. [X] try and break up into separate html files -- Billy -- Actually, this is probably fine as long as we document it and write up